top of page

 Summary and Aims of our policy.

 It is impossible to overstate the far reaching importance of the criminal justice system.
 It is the enforcing system of all law and order, and as such is an essential component of any civilised society.
-Without a fully effective system of criminal justice and discipline, there will be many breeches of law and order throughout all of society; the result of which is crime, violence, and suffering for everyone.
+Without a fully effective system of criminal justice and discipline, there will be many breeches of law and order throughout all of society; the result of which is crime, violence, lack of resources, and suffering for everyone.
+This is exactly what we have in Britain and the world today, crime and injustice costs hundreds of billions in our country, and causes so many people so much suffering.

 Our aim is to completely restructure the current criminal justice system, so that it becomes an efficient, simple, self funding, and fair system of justice, that protects all people, and that prosecutes and rehabilitates all criminals.